wallstant/wallstant/README.md

 # wallstant-the-open-source-PHP-social-network
 Create your own social network for free with Wallstant social network, easy to install and fast to use ..
 Make people connected

-<h3>Main wallstant website</h3>
+<h3>Official wallstant website</h3>
-for more information about whis open source PHP social network script : <br>
+for more information about this open source PHP social network script : <br>
 <a href='https://wallstant.github.io/'>https://wallstant.github.io/</a>
 <hr>
 <h3 style="color: black;font-size: auto;">How to install</h3>